wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 <a href="#Tolerations">Tolerations</a>,
 <a href="#Vim">Vim (tool)</a>,
 <a href="#Volumes">Volumes</a>,
+<a href="#SampleVPARec">VPA</a>,
 <a href="#Workloads">Workloads API</a>

 <strong>Bolded words</strong> are abbreviations assigned by Kubernetes.

-Memorizing and using them while manually typing commands will save you much time.
+PROTIP: Memorizing and using abbreviations while manually typing commands will save you much time.

+They may come up during <a target="_blank" href="https://medium.com/@AceTheCloud-Abhishek/the-kubernetes-handbook-a-comprehensive-guide-of-100-q-a-e680199e6e22">
+basic interview questioning</a>.

 <a name="K8s_API"></a>